 Jul 5, 2014 — Sheryl Sandberg apologizes for Facebook's "poorly communicated" secret user-testing, Reading Rainbow sets a Kickstarter record, plus more headlines in this week's tech news roundup.

 Jul 5, 2014 — Researchers found that, in general, people who use social media are 32 percent more likely to think about leaving their spouse.

-Jul 2, 2014 — Facebook scientists were criticized for a study that manipulated what some Facebook users saw on their feeds.
-COO Sheryl Sandberg said they didn't mean to upset users.
+Jul 2, 2014 — Facebook scientists were criticized for a study that manipulated what some users saw in their feeds.
+COO Sheryl Sandberg said the social media site didn't mean to upset users.